 Apart from these two, Vegehop certainly deserves to be mentioned here, as it is another excellent vegetarian/vegan restaurant with 20 years of experience behind them.

-Vegehop has a rotating daily menu with choices such as moussakas, lasagnas, tortillas, whole grain pastas, fresh salads and many more.
+Vegehop has a rotating daily menu with choices such as moussakas, lasagnas, tortillas, whole grain pasta, fresh salads and many more.

 But here’s a tip for you: even if a restaurant doesn’t specialize in vegan or vegetarian food, check the menu thoroughly.
 Many places in the city center serve those dishes too along with their standard menu in order to accommodate as many people in the bustling city center as possible.